Heading to Iceland and not sure what to pack? Read my step-by-step Iceland packing list to help you plan the perfect trip.

 Or get yourself a universal travel adapter that can be used in pretty much every country around the world.

 If you travel with a lot of tech, a power strip can be plugged into your adapter so you can charge a few things at once.
 These can be pretty invaluable when there’s a lack of plug points.

-A torch is handy, especially for a winter trip to Iceland.
+A torch or headlamp is handy, especially for a winter trip to Iceland.
 It can feel like the sun never comes out in the winter, so you’ll need a torch outside of the city.

 External Power Pack

 An external power pack is super useful for anyone on the go.
 Get one that can power up your devices several times from one charge.